ChristianSteger/HORAYZON/README.md

 - **shadow/gridded_curved_DEM_SRTM.py**: Compute shadow map and shortwave correction factor from SRTM (geodetic coordinates, ~90 m resolution) for South Georgia in the South Atlantic Ocean for a day in southern-hemisphere winter.
 Earth's surface curvature and atmospheric refraction are considered.
 Plot output of this script is shown below.
 ![Alt text](https://github.com/ChristianSteger/Images/blob/master/Elevation_sw_dir_cor.png?raw=true "Output from shadow/gridded_curved_DEM_SRTM.py")
 - **shadow/gridded_curved_DEM_REMA.py**: Compute shortwave correction factor from REMA (map projection, ~100 m resolution) for an example region in Antarctica for a day in southern-hemisphere summer.
-Earth's surface curvature and atmospheric refraction are considered and ocean grid cells are ignored.
+Earth's surface curvature and atmospheric refraction are considered and ocean grid cells are ignored (masked).
 - **shadow/gridded_planar_DEM_artificial.py**: Compute shortwave correction factor from artificial topography (hemispherical mountain in the centre).
 The illumination source (sun) rotates once around the centre.
 - **shadow/gridded_curved_DEM_NASADEM.py** Compute shortwave correction factor from NASADEM (geodetic coordinates, ~30 m resolution) for an example region in the Karakoram for a day in northern-hemisphere winter.
 Earth's surface curvature is considered and atmospheric refraction ignored.
 All non-glacier grid cells are masked to speed-up computation.

+**A remark on atmospheric refraction**<br/>
+Close to the unobstructed terrestrial horizon, the sun position is significantly influenced by [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction).
+The solar elevation angle of the actual (true) position is thereby lower than the perceived (apparent) position.
+We included an option (**refrac_cor=True**) to account for this effect by applying the formula of Sæmundsson (1986).
+This formula is also presented in Meeus (1998).
+Atmospheric refraction increases with increasing air pressure and decreasing temperature.
+We assume an atmospheric pressure of 101.0 kPa and a temperature of 10° C at sea level and extrapolate these quantities with a constant linear temperature lapse rate of 6.5° C per km and the hydrostatic assumption to higher elevations.
+Atmospheric refraction is only significant for very low solar elevation angles.
+For an elevation angle of 5°, the correction is for instance ~0.17° at sea level.
+For elevated areas like mountains, the effect is smaller due to the lower atmospheric pressure.

 # Digital elevation model and auxiliary data